loloof64/SimpleCalculator/README.md

 # Simple calculator

-A ridiculously simple calculator in Rust, using libui-rs.
+A ridiculously simple calculator in Rust, using Gtk and Relm.